-It is not certain the Flood Induced Soil Syndrome condition will occur in 2012 crops following the flood of 2011, nor the extent or severity.
-Research is fairly limited as to the effect on crop production.
-Also, the length of flooding in 2011 is likely longer than the situations studied in past research.
-However, there are several things that can be considered to help alleviate development of the syndrome.
+It is not certain that a Flood-Induced Soil Syndrome condition will occur in 2012 crops following the flood of 2011, or if it does, the extent or severity.
+Research is fairly limited as to the effect on crop production and the duration of 2011 flooding is likely longer than the situations studied in past research.